knaw-huc/textsurf/README.md

 The following endpoints are defined and consistute the *Text Referencing API*, which will be more formally defined in a later section:

-* `GET /`                  - Returns a simple JSON list of all available texts.
+* `GET /`                  - Returns a simple JSON list of all available texts (recursively)
 * `GET /{text_id}`         - Returns a full text given its identifier.
 * `GET /{text_id}?char={begin},{end}` - Returns a text selection inside a resource.
 Offset are 0-indexed, unicode points, end is non inclusive.
 This implements part of [RFC5147](https://www.rfc-editor.org/rfc/rfc5147.txt) server-side.
 * `GET /{text_id}?line={begin},{end}` - Returns a text selection inside a resource by line range.
 Offset are 0-indexed lines (so the first line is 0 and not 1!), end is non inclusive.
 This implements another part of [RFC5147](https://www.rfc-editor.org/rfc/rfc5147.txt) server-side.
+* `GET /{path}/`            - Returns a simple JSON list of all available texts under this path (recursively).
+The trailing slash is key here.
 * `DELETE /{text_id}`      - Delete a text
 * `POST /{text_id}`        - Add a new text
 * `GET /stat/{text_id}`    - Returns file size and modification date (JSON)